 Create Accounts On Different Social Media Networks, because it is by social networking only that you can engage with your followers on a day to day basis.
-Social medias are engaging, and let you connect with your readers.
-Learning how to master Social Media is however another thing, and you’d only learn that with time.
+Social media are engaging, and let you connect with your readers.
+Learning how to master Social Media is, however, another thing, and you’d only learn that with time.
 But for a start, and as a blogger, you must have your profile on different social media networks, particularly on Facebook (have a Facebook Page, not a profile), Twitter, Instagram, Google+ (very important for SEO), Pinterest and Youtube.

 Start An Emailing List, and build your base.
 Why?
-Because people are far more likely to see your content via email than any other network, and while social networks come and go, emails are here to stay.
+Because people are more likely to see your content via email than any other network, and while social networks come and go, email is here to stay.
 Having a rich emailing list moreover helps bloggers, at a later stage, to get sponsors.

-My biggest mistake so far was not starting an email list at first.
-And when I finally did, 6 months had already gone past.
-I regret ever moment of not working on an email list during the initial days.
-At the moment, I use Mailchimp as my emailing newsletter service, as it offers upto 2000 free emails per month, which is a pretty sweet gig for your initial blogging days.
+At the moment, I use MailChimp as my emailing newsletter service, as it allows you to shoot up to 2000 free emails every time, which is a pretty sweet gig for your initial blogging days.
 Once your subscribers reach a certain figure, you can always buy their premium plans and send more than 2000 emails in a month.

 Network With Other Travel Bloggers, and read their blogs for more inspiration and ideas.
 Do not forget to leave thoughtful comments on their articles for some link building.
-Moreover link to other people’s blog posts from your site whenever appropriate, and try to become an active member in the blogging community.
+Moreover, link to other people’s blog posts from your site whenever appropriate, and try to become an active member of the blogging community.

 Different bloggers have different ways to monetize.
-Some make money by getting sponsors for their travel, while others, by placing ads on their blog and/or writing blogging tips only to later sell them as books.
+Some bloggers make money by getting sponsors, while others, by placing ads on their blog.
 Some even use a mix of all, and you can count me among them.

 Sponsored Posts: Though a good source of income, sponsorships initially takes some time.
-But once you’ve gained a certain traction, and people in the industry start noticing you, getting sponsors is no tough job.
-Read How to Get Your First Few Sponsors In Detail Here
+But once you’ve gained certain traction, and people in the industry start noticing you, getting sponsors is no tough job.
+Read how to get your first few travel sponsors

 Adsense: The easiest way to start making money with advertising is through Adsense.
 Sign up for an account approved by Google, enter the ad settings you want, and you’re good to go.